OrientLuna/ChatGLM-vscode-chat/README.md

 # ChatGLM Router for GitHub Copilot Chat

-A VS Code extension that integrates **ChatGLM** (with dedicated Coding and General endpoints) into GitHub Copilot Chat.
+A VS Code extension forked from Hugging Face's `huggingface-vscode-chat` project, modified to integrate **ChatGLM** (with Coding and General endpoints) into GitHub Copilot Chat.

 ---

+## Compatibility

+*Due to limited testing resources, compatibility testing may not be exhaustive.
+Please report any issues on GitHub or in the comments section, and I will address them promptly.*

+## AI Assistance Statement

+*The development of this plugin utilized ChatGLM Coding to complete most of the API adaptation work.*

+---

 ## Quick Start

 1. Install the ChatGLM Router extension (search for "ChatGLM Router" in VS Code extensions)
-2. Open VS Code's chat interface (Ctrl/Cmd + Shift + A)
+2. Open VS Code Copilot Chat interface (Ctrl/Cmd + Shift + A)
 3. Click the model picker and click "Manage Models..."
-4. Select "ChatGLM Router" provider
+4. Find "ChatGLM Router" and click "Manage ChatGLM Router"
-5. Provide your ChatGLM API key (get one from [https://open.bigmodel.cn/](https://open.bigmodel.cn/))
+5. Select Provider (GLM Coding) and enter API Key (get one from [https://open.bigmodel.cn/](https://open.bigmodel.cn/))
 6. Choose the models you want to add to the model picker

 ## Available Models